 The Patron Saints are Holy Theotokos, the Mother of God, St. Ephraim the Syrian and St. Mark of Ephesus.
-May the intercession the great saint of the holy Orthodox Church bring hope, peace and prosperity to the world.
+May the intercession of the great saint of the Holy Orthodox Church bring hope, peace, and prosperity to the world.

 |St. Ephraim the Syrian||Holy Theotokos, the Mother of God||St. Mark of Ephesus|

 St. Ephraim was born early in the fourth century in the ancient city of Nisibis in Mesopotamia, where the Roman Empire bordered on the Persian Kingdom.
 At one time Mesopotamia belonged to Syria and for this reason St. Ephraim is known as “the Syrian.”
 He was born of Christian parents before the Edict of Milan was issued (313), establishing official toleration of religion, and, as he later wrote, his ancestors “confessed Christ before the judge; I am related to martyrs.”

 When he was still a baby, his parents had a prophetic dream: from the boy’s tongue sprang a lush vine which produced abundant clusters of grapes.
 The more the birds ate the fruit, the more it multiplied.
 Later it was revealed that these clusters were his sermons, the leaves of the vine–his hymns.